micromouseonline/mazefiles/README.md

 **Please refer to the issues where a proposed file format change is described**

+## NOTE: there may b errors and duplicates among these files.
+They should not be regarded as a definitive list.
+If you have evidence of errors, please raise an issue and let me know.

+## There are some known duplicates where mazes have been re-used by other contest.

 # mazefiles
 A set of micromouse maze files in text format.
 They have been collected over some years from many sources.